Weekly Getaway–Solo Ski Around Crater Lake

 Oregon’s only national park gleams like a prized blue sapphire among the pine forests of the Cascade Mountains.
-Like any precious gem Crater Lake must be viewed from all angles to be fully appreciated.
+Like any precious gem Crater, Lake must be viewed from all angles to be fully appreciated.
 The proper setting of a jewel further enhances its beauty, and the surrounding glistening, white, snowy ridgeline provides the perfect ring for the lake’s deep blue water.
-To capture the full luster of this wonder of God’s creation in a unique way, I decided to cross-country ski around Crater Lake in late winter.
+To capture the full luster of this wonder of God’s creation remains a unique way, I decided to cross-country ski around Crater Lake in late winter.

 What gives the lake its deep blue color?
 Actually nothing; because of its pristine and unadulterated water, the lake consistently logs clarity readings in the range of 80 to 110 feet!
-Park rangers work hard to maintain the cleanliness of the water enabling its natural filtering of red light waves to reflect the dominate blue tints.
-Combine this phenomena with reflection from a blue sky, and the result is stunningly radiant.
+Park rangers work hard to maintain the cleanliness of the water enabling its natural filtering of red light waves to reflect the dominant blue tints.
+Combine these phenomena with reflection from a blue sky, and the result is stunningly radiant.

 To travel around the roughly six-mile diameter lake requires a walk, ride, or ski of 33 miles.
 Starting at Rim Village on the south (6 o’clock) edge, visitors travel in a clockwise direction toward Watchman Overlook at the 9 o’clock position on the route, then to Cleetwood Cove near the 12 o’clock position.
-At the cove you can take a boat tour of the lake and Wizard Island or even a frigid swim.
+At the cove, you can take a boat tour of the lake and Wizard Island or even a frigid swim.
 At the 3 o’clock position you can hike up Mt.
 Scott, the highest point in the park at 8,929 feet in elevation, which affords a wonderful place from which to watch sunsets.
 Finally, the circuit is considered complete at the Park Headquarters at the south rim.

-To cross-country ski 33 miles around a cold, deep lake on a snow-covered road might not seem like a privilege to many, but every mile in nature with God is an invigorating and rewarding gift.
+To cross-country ski, 33 miles around a cold, deep lake on a snow-covered road might not seem like a privilege to many, but every mile in nature with God is an invigorating and rewarding gift.
 Over the years I have discovered the formula that works for me is physical exercise mixed with spiritual communion.
 Exercise tires and relaxes my body while clearing my mind, which then enables me to be still before my Creator to better hear His voice and see things in a powerful, often life-changing way.